Learn how to cache HTML files with WordPress and WooCommerce.

-Before starting - be sure to ensure that Cloudflare is set to respect Cache-Control headers from your origin web server, otherwise you may find Cache-Control headers are overridden with by Cloudflare with the value set in the Browser Cache Expiration option.
-In order to set the "Respect Existing Headers" option, visit the Caching tab in the Cloudflare Dashboard:
+Before starting - be sure that Cloudflare is set to respect Cache-Control headers from your origin web server; otherwise, you may find Cache-Control headers are overridden by Cloudflare with the value set in the Browser Cache TTL option.
+To set the Respect Existing Headers option,

-Scroll down the page to find the "Browser Cache Expiration" option, and select the "Respect Existing Headers" value:
+- Scroll down to Browser Cache TTL, and select the Respect Existing Headers value.

-We can then set-up the rules that we want to apply.
-"Cache Everything" will instruct Cloudflare to cache static HTML.
-When the "Bypass Cache on Cookie" rule matches the criteria we set, Cloudflare won't cache HTML (whilst static images and other files will still be cached).
+- When the Bypass Cache on Cookie rule matches the criteria you set, Cloudflare won't cache HTML ((whilst static images and other files will still be cached).
 Depending on whether you're using raw WordPress, or WooCommerce, you should use one of the configurations below:

-Finally, setting "Edge Cache TTL" will define the maximum period of time Cloudflare should keep cached files before getting them back from the origin.
+- Finally, setting Edge Cache TTL will define the maximum period of time Cloudflare should keep cached files before getting them back from the origin web server.
 Even after setting a long Edge Cache TTL time, you can still manually clear the cache or use our WordPress plugin to automatically manage cache purging.

-Additionally, by using the "Automatic Cache Management" feature of the Cloudflare WordPress plugin, you are able to automatically purge the cache for your site after your site changes (i.e. changing/customising your theme or editing, deleting or creating a post, attachment or page).
+Additionally, by using the Automatic Cache Management feature of the Cloudflare WordPress plugin, you are able to automatically purge the cache for your site after your site changes (i.e. changing/customizing your theme or editing, deleting or creating a post, attachment or page).